Explore Sun Life Financial Worldwide

 3. The report of the Improper Conduct is made solely or substantially with the motive of avoiding dismissal, termination or other disciplinary action; or

-4. The Personnel or Third Party breaches the obligation of confidentiality as stated in the Guidelines.
+4. The Personnel or Third Party breaches the obligation of confidentiality as stated in the Guideline.

 INVESTIGATION PROCESS

-The Company monitors the effectiveness and reviews the implementation of the Guidelines at appropriate intervals, considering its suitability, adequacy and effectiveness.
+12.1.
+The Company monitors the effectiveness and reviews the implementation of the Guideline at appropriate intervals, considering its suitability, adequacy and effectiveness.
 Any improvements identified are made as soon as possible.
 Internal control systems and procedures are also subject to regular review to ensure that they are effective.

-The Company reserves the right to amend, modify or update the Guidelines periodically and at any time by updating and publishing the effective date of the release of the new version hereof through an internal circulation to the Personnel or by making it available in the Company’s corporate website.
+13.1.
+The Company reserves the right to amend, modify or update the Guideline periodically and at any time by updating and publishing the effective date of the release of the new version hereof through an internal circulation to the Personnel or by making it available in the Company’s corporate website.

-If you have any questions or require further information about any aspect of the Guidelines, please contact us via email at BUCO@sunlifemalaysia.com.
+14.1.
+If you have any questions or require further information about any aspect of the Guideline, please contact us via email at whistleblowing@sunlifemalaysia.com.